Female genital mutilation in the Gambia

 Female genital mutilation in the Gambia is the practice of removing all or part of the female's genitalia for cultural reasons, believed by those who practice it to affect sexual purity and obedience and required before marriage in some communities.
 The Gambia is one of 28 countries in Africa where female genital mutilation (FGM) is known to be practiced.

 Prevalence

 Beginning in 2010, household surveys asked women about the FGM status of all their living daughters.
 Out of all countries where surveys were conducted, the highest prevalence of female genital mutilation among girls aged 0–14 was in the Gambia.
-(56 percent) According to a 2022 UNICEF report, 75 percent of Gambian girls aged 15–19 had been subjected to the practice.
+(56 percent) According to a 2022 UNICEF report, 75 percent of Gambian girls aged 15–49 have been subjected to the practice and nearly two-thirds of them were cut before the age of five.

 Activism

 The Gambia Committee on Traditional Practices Affecting the Health of Women and Children and Safe Hands for Girls, a local group, campaign to end the practice.
 Human rights experts and lawyers commented on the plans to revoke the 2015 bill, saying it would undo decades of work to end the practice.
 The UN urged the Gambia not to decriminalise the practice.

 The United States of America is supportive of activists who seek to end the practice.
 In 2024, Fatou Baldeh was awarded an International Women of Courage Award at the White House.